 Sean Burke created the ESCan wristband to gather data during E-Week

-Sean T. Burke, president of the Engineering Student Council (ESC) at The Henry Samueli School of Engineering, developed the ESCan wrtistband system to control attendance and gather data about attendance at events throughout National Engineers Week (E-Week) in an effort for ESC to improve planning for future events.
+Sean T. Burke, president of the Engineering Student Council (ESC) at The Henry Samueli School of Engineering, developed the ESCan wristband system to control attendance and gather data about attendance at events throughout National Engineers Week (E-Week) in an effort for ESC to improve planning for future events.

 The ESCan system uses barcode wristbands that participants wear and are scanned at each event providing the demographics of attendees.
 Burke developed the code for the software in five weeks during winter break.
 The resulting website is able to track registered users throughout E-Week and allows ESC to know how many people attended each event, which majors participated in each event, what level of students were present and identify what time of day they attended.